California Education Policy Fund

 Grant Review and Selection Process

-In September 2013, CEPF announced its third cohort of grantees bringing the total number of CEPF grantees to 21 and the total amount of CEPF grants to over $9 million.
+In September 2013 CEPF announced its third cohort of grantees bringing the total number of CEPF grantees to 21 and the total amount of CEPF grants to over $9 million.
+To read the announcement, please visit the press release.
 To learn about all three cohorts of grantees, please visit the Current Grantees page.

 Current Fund Focus